Manifest has been a voluntary signatory of the FRC’s Stewardship Code since its launch in 2010.

 We actively support customers in any company level engagement that they wish to conduct and have developed a suite of integrated engagement tools to facilitate this.
-In addition Minerva Analytics undertake thematic reviews of emerging issues to assess their potential impact for shareholders.
+In addition Manifest undertake thematic reviews of emerging issues to assess their potential impact for shareholders.

 Principle 5: Institutional investors should be willing to act collectively with other investors where appropriate.

-Minerva Analytics will work with its customers to facilitate their collective engagement requirements as required.
+Manifest will work with its customers to facilitate their collective engagement requirements as required.
 We are happy to work with others in the investment field on collaborative regulatory consultations.
-Minerva Analytics is an active member of investor networks such as ICGN, PRI, UKSIF and EUROSIF.
+Manifest is an active member of investor networks such as ICGN, PRI, UKSIF and EUROSIF.